Misterjosh/Misterjosh.github.io/Homework 04 - Quiz Game/readme.md

 This doesn't upset me anymore.
 I have really put in the time, read, reviewed, watched videos, and googled like crazy.
 I have put in over 35 hours on this homework alone.

-I barely got the password generator to work.
 I'm just not getting, or completely missing something(s).

 Don't read this as me giving up.
 I still plan to learn and try.
 I'm just not on the level of 'make my own quiz game' currently.
 Hopefully this pandemic gets resolved.
 I need to start working with a tutor.

+P.S.
+As of March 20th I am making decent progress with the starter code written by brooks.
+Hopefully I can salvage this train wreck and submit something functional.
+It is looking like 1/3 of the original plethora of files.
+I'm optimistic.